MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/troubleshoot-on-prem.md

 Navigate to the Event Viewer to get root error.
 You can also find it here, c:\ProgramData\SF…

 ## Error, "Unable to find certificate" when running Test-D365FOConfiguration.ps1
-If you receive this error, check to see if certs/thumbprints are being combined for multiple purposes.
+If you receive this error, check to see if certificates/thumbprints are being combined for multiple purposes.
 For example, if the client and SessionAuthentication is combined, you will receive this error.
 We recommend that you do not to combine certificates.
 For more information, see the certificate requirements and check acl.csv for domain.com\user vs. domain\user (ex.
 NETBIOS structure).

-## The client and server can't communicate because they do not possess a common algorithm
+## Client and server can't communicate because they do not possess a common algorithm
-If this occurs, verify that the certificates created are using the specified provider as explained [2.
+If this occurs, verify that the certificates created are using the specified provider as explained in [2.
 Plan and acquire your certificates](setup-deploy-on-premises-environments.md#plancert).

 ## Find a list of group managed service accounts (gMSA)
 To find a list of all groups and hosts, [Get-ADServiceAccount -Identity svc-LocalAgent$ -Properties *]